Ssanidhya24-git/Ssanidhya24-git/README.md

 ## I'm a student interested in the field of ML and AI!

 A 2020 Bachelor of E&TC field at the University of Pune.
 A Data Science Enthusiast with a good base in Machine Learning and Statistics.
 Flexible in learning and working with new technologies according to the line of work.
+- 🔭 I’m currently working on some cool ML Projects!
+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking for internships in Data Science field
+- 🥅 2020 Goals: Contribute more to the Open Source community
+- 💬 Ask me about anything
+- ⚡ Fun fact: I love to stay physically and mentally fit and I love to read book's as well

 ## Skills & Experience
 * Python